-The merger positions the new CCG as a key partner in Joined Up Care Derbyshire and the Sustainability and Transformation Partnership (STP), as we move towards a system approach for the county.
-The concept of 'Place' which is central to this will also ensure that we maintain a strong and consistent approach in terms of localism.
+The merger is the culmination of the progressive joining together of the four CCGs over the last two years and particularly since the appointment of one Chief Executive Officer, Chief Finance Officer and Executive Team for Derbyshire CCGs in late 2017.
+This aligns with our role as a key partner in Joined Up Care Derbyshire, the Sustainability and Transformation Partnership (STP) as we move towards a system approach for the county.
+The concept of 'place', which is central to this, will also ensure that we maintain a strong and consistent approach in terms of localism.